dnutiu/NucuCar/NucuCar.Sensors/Readme.md

-The service will gather sensor data and provide access to it via gRPC.
+This application will read sensors data periodically, provide access to it via gRPC and publish telemetry to the cloud.

 ## Installation How-To